b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 equally good explanations exist, choose the simpler one) we can safely pick `iceMod2` as our final model.

 What we did here was the construction of a so called minimal adequate model (the smallest model that explains the greatest amount of variance in the dependent/outcome variable).
 We did this using top to bottom approach.
 We started with a 'full' model.
-Then we follow by removing explanatory variables (one by one) that do not contribute to the model (we start from the highest p-value above 0.05) until only meaningful explanatory variables remain.
+Then, we followed by removing explanatory variables (one by one) that do not contribute to the model (we start from the highest p-value above 0.05) until only meaningful explanatory variables remain.
 The removal of the variables reflects our common sense, because usually we (or others that will use our model) do not want to spend time/money/energy on collecting data that are of no use to us.

 OK, let's inspect our minimal adequate model again.